Pediatric Neuromuscular Disease

 Access to New Therapies and Trials

 We are actively involved in numerous clinical trials that are studying treatments for neuromuscular diseases.
-Your child’s participation in a clinical trial may give him or her early access to innovative therapies and may also help other children with the same condition.
+Your child’s participation in a clinical trial may give them early access to innovative therapies and may also help other children with the same condition.